midl-dev/midl-website.github.io/_services/tezos-rpc.md

 **What kind of nodes are you running?**

 We run nodes with the most recent version of Octez (Tezos OCaml node) in rolling storage mode.
-This is not an archive node service.
-Rolling storage is useful for web applications (DeFI, NFT) but can not be used for querying old blocks or indexing the chain.

 **How is the RPC endpoint secured?**

-There is no authentication method: the endpoint is accessible to everyone without restriction.
-The URL is unique and private to your account.
-It is recommended that you do not share it.

-Additionally, we are working on adding restriction on CORS origin (so that the endpoint only works on your web app), and IP-based whitelisting for backend apps.
+You may secure your Tezos RPC endpoint by restricting it by Origin, so that it only works on your web app.

 **How can I pay for the service?**